DinoVukelic/New-Graph-for-Data-Extraction/README.md

                                     " => row1='" & machineName & _
                                     "' => Extracted='" & cleanMachineName & "'"

-                        ' If a recognized machine name was found If Len(cleanMachineName) > 0 Then
+                        ' If a recognized machine prefix was found If Len(cleanMachineName) > 0 Then

                             ' Reset numericTime for this column
                             numericTime = 0